artemave/vigun/README.md

 ## Usage

-Vigun comes with no bindings, but does add the following commands:
+Vigun comes with no mappings, but it does add the following commands:

 #### VigunRun